 ERP is most effective when practiced with a therapist who has received specialized training in OCD treatment.
 They know what to anticipate when you describe your thoughts and behaviors, and how to build your personalized treatment program.
 Their expertise is in teaching you how to manage your OCD so you don’t feel stuck on disturbing thoughts like Kate’s.
 This is the same important training all of our NOCD Therapists receive.

 Get effective ERP therapyBook a free call

-Schedule a phone call with a member of the NOCD clinical team to learn more about how a licensed OCD therapist can help you get better.
+If you are struggling with POCD, there is hope!
+The first step is finding the right help by seeking out a provider trained in treating OCD with Exposure and Response Prevention (ERP) Therapy.
+ERP is most effective when the therapist conducting the treatment has experience with OCD and training in ERP.
+At NOCD, all therapists specialize in OCD and receive ERP-specific training.
+Schedule a free call today with one of our clinical team members to learn more about how a licensed OCD therapist can help you get better.
 This consultation is free and doesn’t take very long—and it could be one of the most important calls you ever make.

 - OCD Subtypes

 NOCD Therapists specialize in treating P-OCDView all therapists

 I started as a therapist over 14 years ago, working in different mental health environments.
 Many people with OCD that weren't being treated for it crossed my path and weren't getting better.
 I decided that I wanted to help people with OCD, so I became an OCD therapist, and eventually, a clinical supervisor.
 I treated people using Exposure and Response Prevention (ERP) and saw people get better day in and day out.
 I continue to use ERP because nothing is more effective in treating OCD.